-Willoughby the Narrator is the seventh in The Princelings of the East series.
-It is narrated by Willoughby, who first appeared in the Talent Seekers, as one of the ‘talents’ and mentor to Humphrey.
+The seventh in The Princelings of the East series is narrated by the eponymous Willoughby, who first appeared in the Talent Seekers as one of the ‘talents’ and mentor to Humphrey.

 As might be expected from a Narrator, Willoughby tells his story with style and panache, starting with his somewhat surprising arrival in the Realms.
 The first part of the book takes us from the realisation that he was stuck here, through his adventures as he finds a way of making a living until he can return to where he belongs.
 That all ends when he falls from a high tower at Castle Deeping during the battles between Deeping and White Horse, as detailed in the Talent Seekers, and not elaborated on in his tale.
 Willoughby concentrates on the new story – what happened next, what he got up to as an itinerant narrator, and how he eventually compromised his career and had to start again.
 He treats us to a number of his special tales in the process, all the while reporting the changes in the social structure of the Realms as the Troubles deepen.
 Where will it all end?